julianlk522/julianlk.com/content/tech-qna.md

 **RSS**: _Really Simple Syndication_

 That depends on whether you follow a lot of blogs or other (relatively basic) sources that are periodically updated.
 RSS helps you keep up with those.
 You configure an _RSS aggregator_ which fetches an XML _sitemap_ file from the sites you specify.
-The sitemap overviews site content, and your aggregator (or _reader_) will detect and report any updates back to you in a _syndicated_ (hence the 2nd "S") location.
+The sitemap overviews site content, and your aggregator (or _reader_) will detect and report any updates back to you in a _syndicated_ location (hence the 2nd "S").

 You basically can check a single feed to get automatic updates from multiple, maybe many, sites of your choosing.
 But the content must be presentable in XML format, so it won't work well for more sophisticated sites or web-apps, like determining changes to the [Figma](https://www.figma.com/) engine, for example.